w3c/csswg-drafts/explainer.md

 ```

 #### * CSS properties
-- If the proposed property below is applied to the element, the DOM subtree rooted at the element can be managed by the spatial nagivation.
+- If the proposed property below is applied to the element, the DOM subtree rooted at the element can be managed by the spatial navigation.
 ```css
 // CSS property 1
 arrow-key-behavior: auto | navigation | scroll